-Her new show ‘Counter Space’ tells stories where food security, racial justice, and sustainable food systems all equate to wellness.
+In the Age of Wellness, we appreciate how Sophia Roe Brings Wellness Conversation To The Communities Where It Began.
+Her new show, ‘Counter Space‘ on VICE TV tells stories where food security, racial justice, and sustainable food systems all equate to wellness.

 By Jayme Cyk